OpenArabicPE/journal_al-muqtabas/MajallatMuqtabas/notes-tei-markup.md

 ## Page, line, and column breaks

 Only page breaks should are recorded (`<pb>`).
-The page breaks found in *al-maktaba al-shāmila*, however, do not correspond to those in the printed copies.
+The page breaks found in *al-maktaba al-shāmila*, however, do not correspond to those in the origial printed copies.
 They were therefore marked as `<pb ed="shamila">`.
-The page breaks corresponding to the printed edition are identified by `@ed="print"`.
+The page breaks corresponding to the original printed edition are identified by `@ed="print"`.
+Dār Ṣādir in Beirut published a reprint in 1992, which is entirely unmarked as such but for the information on the binding itself.
+Checking this reprint against the originl, it appeared to be a facsimile reprint: pagination, font, layout --- everything is identical.

 1. Printed original copy: `<pb ed="print"/>`
 2. Transcription from *al-maktaba al-shāmila*: `<pb ed="shamela"/>`